skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/54.png

 My transaction says let member #1 (Fairmont High School Athletics) have Child #2’s (Emily) health record.
 This would be extremely useful when every year millions of kids get physicals in order to play a sport.
 Imagine having your medical provider authorize your child’s health record to approve them playing a sport.
-I know my mom would’ve enjoyed not going up to the High School an additional time.
+I know my parents would've enjoyed not dealing with both the High School and the Medical Provider.

 10. You can view this transaction by clicking on childform on the right and then Show All on Emily.
-Notice that member 1 is now in Emily’s description.
+Notice that member #1 is now in Emily’s description.

 .. image:: Images/55.png